hscells/boogie/README.md

 The options for the `pubmed` format are the same as `medline`.

-### Preprocess (`preprocess`)

-Preprocessing is performed before analysing a query.
-This component accepts a list of preprocessors:

- - `alphanum`: Remove non-alphanumeric characters.
- - `lowercase`: Transform uppercase characters to lowercase.

 ### Statistic (`statistic`)

 Statistic sources provide common information retrieval methods.
 They are specified using `source`.
-The source component and options are detailed below.
+The source component and options are detailed below. groove/boogie does not attempt to configure information retrieval systems (e.g. sources for statistics), only attempt to wrap them in some way.
+For this reason, you should read how to set up these systems before using boogie.

 #### `elasticsearch`

  - `hosts`: Specify a list of Elasticsearch urls (e.g. http://example.com:9200)
  - `document_type`: Elasticsearch document type.
  - `index`: Elasticsearch index to run experiments on.

+#### `terrier`

+ - `properties`: Location of the terrier properties file.

+#### Universal options:

  - `field`: Document field for analysis.
+ - `params`: Map of parameter name to float value (e.g. k, lambda).
+ - `search`: Search properties; `size` (maximum number of results to retrieve), `run_name` (name of the run for trec)

+### Query Preprocessing (`preprocess`)

+Preprocessing is performed before analysing a query.
+This component accepts a list of preprocessors:

+ - `alphanum`: Remove non-alphanumeric characters.
+ - `lowercase`: Transform uppercase characters to lowercase.

+### Query Transformations (`transformations`)

+Query transformations are operations that change queries beyond simple string manipulation.
+For instance, a transformation can simplify a query, or replace Boolean operators.
+The output directory and a list of transformations can be specified.
+If the directory is not present, no queries will be output.

+ - `output`: Directory to output transformed queries to.
+ - `operations`: List of transformations to apply (see below).

+The possible query transformation operations are listed as follows:

+ - `simplify`: Simplify a Boolean query to just "and" and "or" operators.

+Operations are applied in the order specified.

 ### Measurements (`measurements`)